LiamFoushee12/Weather-JavaScript-Project/Weather/README.md

 {Describe the tools that you used to develop the software}
 Used VsCode, as well as a weather API to get weather from.

-{Describe the programming language that you used}
+{Describe the programming language that you u sed}

 I used a little html, css, and javascript.
 THe main focus was on the javascript portion.

 # Useful Websites